-1. Place the steel/fabric filter in the middle container.
+1. Place the ceramic filter in the middle container.

-2. Grind approximately 230g of coffee using a hand-grinder, at medium coarseness.
+2. Grind approximately 230g of coffee using a hand-grinder, at a medium-fine setting.
 The middle beaker should be almost entirely full.

 3. Using a kettle, slowly saturate the grind with cold water so that it doesn’t yet drip through the bottom of the container.

 4. Place the middle and bottom beaker in the stand.
 Attach the spigot to the top (largest) beaker.
 Make sure it’s secure.

 5. Fill the beaker ¾ of the way full of water, add a handful of ice and place in the stand.

 6. Turn the spigot until the water drips at a rate of one drip every two seconds.

 7. Come back to check every two hours or so, as the drip rate can change.
 Leave the stand for approximately 6 hours.